What is rebound control?

 Goaltending is about stopping the puck.
-That’s all that matters right?
+That’s all that matters, right?

 Check out Pavel Francouz of the Colorado Avalanche: